Support for the series is generously provided by KeyBank.

 Aug.
 4: In Bed By Ten dance party (North Lawn) and Frick Staff Art Sale (Community Room)

-Franktuary, Mac & Gold and Stickler’s Ice Pop Co. food trucks
+Franktuary, Mac & Gold, Waffler, and Stickler’s Ice Pop Co. food trucks

 Since starting in May 2015, In Bed by Ten has taken Pittsburgh by storm with jam-packed dance parties that start and end early.
 If you don’t have time to stay out until 2 AM to get down, this is the dance party for you!
 Organized by Kelly Beall of Design Crush and Matthew Buchholz of Alternate Histories, we’ll have you up on your feet right after dinner, and home in bed by ten.
 Special family-friendly edition!

 BRGR, PGH Sandwich Society, and Sugar & Spice Ice Cream food trucks